Module trase.tools.aws.metadata

 def get_script_path_relative_to_root(script_path)

-def upload_file_and_metadata(client, bucket: str, key: str, path: str, metadata_path: str, metadata_key: str, printer=<bound method Logger.debug of <Logger trase.tools.aws.metadata (WARNING)>>)
+def upload_file_with_metadata(client, bucket: str, key: str, path: str, metadata_path: str = None, printer=<bound method Logger.debug of <Logger trase.tools.aws.metadata (WARNING)>>)

 Args